jtheisen/moldinium/readme.md

 any `f*b*` that counts as a *molidinum type* (you configure that with `IdentifyMoldiniumTypes` on the configuration builder).

-The `InitSetter` is then says it's able to provide a finished instance if it has a untouched instance and some further dependencies coming from the properties that need to be set.
+The `InitSetter` then says it's able to provide a finished instance if it has a untouched instance and some further dependencies coming from the properties that need to be set.